Energy Drinks Without Caffeine: What Actually Works (and What Doesn't)

 A study in Nutritional Neuroscience found that the combination of L-theanine and caffeine improved accuracy during task switching, increased self-reported alertness, and reduced tiredness.
 Both effects were statistically significant.

-A 2025 crossover trial on sleep-deprived adults confirmed these findings: the L-theanine and caffeine combination improved both accuracy and reaction time on selective attention tasks.
+A more recent crossover trial in sleep-deprived adults pointed in the same direction: the L-theanine and caffeine combination improved both accuracy and reaction time on selective attention tasks.
 Participants responded about 40 milliseconds faster on average.

 And research on elite athletes published in the Journal of the International Society of Sports Nutrition showed the caffeine plus L-theanine combination improved subjective alertness and attentional switching accuracy.